 Who you tell depends on which benefits you get.
 You’ll need to report your change to more than one organisation if you get more than one benefit.

-Call the Pension Service helpline to report changes if you get Pension Credit.
+Call the Pension Service helpline or report changes by post.

 Tell your local council about changes if you get Housing Benefit.